refinedev/refine/documentation/docs/guides-and-concepts/basic-views/edit.md

 ### `title`

-It allows adding title inside the `<Edit>` component. if you don't pass title props it uses singular resource name by default.
+It allows adding title inside the `<Edit>` component. if you don't pass title props it uses "Edit" prefix and singular resource name by default.
 For example, for the "posts" resource, it will look like "Edit post".

 ```tsx
 import { Edit } from "@pankod/refine";